MarinaBajic/WP-DanceVerse/README.md

 - Submitting new choreographies for logged-in users
 - Deleting existing choreographies for logged-in users
 - Favorite choreographies for logged-in users

-## Usage

-1. Clone the repository.
-2. Set up the necessary environment (e.g. server, database).
-3. Run the application.
-4. Navigate through the different sections using the provided links in the menu.
-5. Register or log in to access additional features like marking favorite choreographies or adding new ones.

 ## Technologies Used